SarveshChandak/Artificial-Intelligence/README.md

 - 👋 Hi, I’m Sarvesh Chandak
-- 👀 I’m interested in learning anything, let it be programming language or soft skills.
+- 👀 I’m interested in learning anything, let it be something related to programming or anything else.
 My curiosity is always on peak
 - 🌱 I’m currently persuing my B.Tech from VIT Chennai

 <!---